Code-Institute-Submissions/Milestone-2-Visit-Norrtalje/README.md

 1. Navigate to the GitHub [Repository:](https://github.com/RyanSyme/Milestone-2-Visit-Norrtalje)
 2. Click the **Code** drop down menu.
 3. Download the ZIP file and unpack locally
-4. Open a code editor of your choice and open the unziped file using the code editor.
+4. Open a code editor of your choice and open the unzipped file using the code editor.
 5. Click **Save** and save to your local device

 ---